Formality of a higher-codimensional Swiss-Cheese operad: Graph complexes

 The module $\fGC_{n}$ is a shifted algebra, with a product given by disjoint union of graphs.
-One can moreover define the subcomplex $\GC_{n} \subset \fGC_{n}$ of connected graphs, and there is an isomorphism of shifted algebras:
+If $\GC_{n} \subset \fGC_{n}$ is the subcomplex of connected graphs, then there is an isomorphism of shifted algebras $\fGC_{n} = S(\GC_{n}[n])[-n]$.
 The module $\GC_{n}$ is a (pre)Lie coalgebra.
 Its cobracket $\Delta$ is given by subgraph contraction (i.e.\ it is inherited from the cooperad structure on $\Gra_{n}$).
 Dually, $\GC_{n}^{\vee}$ is a (pre)Lie algebra, with a bracket given by graph insertion.

-Let us now describe the differential of $\GC_{n}$.
-It is given by $(-\mu \otimes 1 + 1 \otimes \mu)\Delta$, where $\mu \in \GC_{n}^{\vee}$ is the Maurer--Cartan element defined in Equation~\eqref{eq:7}.
+\begin{mydescription} Let us now describe the differential of $\GC_{n}$.
+It is given by $(-\mu \otimes 1 + 1 \otimes \mu)\Delta$, where $\mu \in \GC_{n}^{\vee}$ is the Maurer--Cartan element defined in Equation~\eqref{eq:mu}.
 The summand $(1 \otimes \mu) \Delta$ is given by the sum of contractions of edges, while the summand $(\mu \otimes 1) \Delta$ is given by the sum of contractions of edges attached to a univalent vertex.
-The contraction of an edge attached to exactly one univalent vertex appears twice in the sum with opposite signs, which thus cancel out.
+The contraction of an edge attached to exactly one univalent vertex appears twice in the sum with opposite signs, which thus cancels out.
 However, if both endpoints of the edge are univalent, then the contractions of this edge appears once with a plus and twice with a minus, which leaves one term with a minus.
-(See~\cite[Appendix~I.3]{Willwacher2014} for more details)
+(See~\cite[Appendix~I.3]{Willwacher2014} for more details) \end{mydescription}

-Note that dually, the differential on $\GC_{n}^{\vee}$ is $[\mu, -]$.
+Dually, the differential on $\GC_{n}^{\vee}$ is $[\mu, -]$.
 It is roughly speaking given by vertex splitting (with the caveat about univalent vertices explained above).
-Finally, note that the space $\Tw\Gra_{n}(U)$ is a module over the shifted CDGA $\fGC_{n}$, by taking disjoint unions.
+The space $\Tw\Gra_{n}(U)$ is a module over the shifted CDGA $\fGC_{n}$, by taking disjoint unions.

-\subsubsection{Reduction}
+\paragraph{Reduction}

 The next step is to mod out graphs with \emph{internal components}, i.e.\ connected components with only internal vertices, to obtain a new Hopf cooperad $\Graphs_{n}$.
 Formally, we consider the tensor product